Asadashino-o/Frame-Skeleton/README.md

 You can open the Folder as pyCharm project.

 ## Getting Started
-*Please firstly download the video dataset from website, You can get the npy files through ./Preprocess/generate_npy.py.
+*Please firstly download the video dataset from website.
+You can get the npy files through ./Preprocess/generate_npy.py.

 ### Train